 Bury owner Steve Dale agrees to sell club

-Bury owner Steve Dale has accepted a takeover offer from a London-based consortium, Sky Sports News understands.
+Bury owner Steve Dale has accepted a takeover offer from London-based consortium C&N Sporting Risk.

+Shortly before the deadline, the EFL confirmed it had been notified of a bid from Rory Campbell and Henry Newman's C&N Sporting Risk, which had been accepted by Dale.

 The deal still requires EFL approval.
-If the prospective buyer is deemed credible the EFL could consider extending the deadline of the 'Notice to Withdraw Membership', however, that would need to be completed within a window of 24-48 hours.
+If C&N Sporting Risk are deemed credible, the EFL could consider extending the deadline of the 'Notice to Withdraw Membership', however, that would need to be completed within a window of 24-48 hours.

-The EFL is expected to provide an update on the situation on Saturday.

-Dale is yet to confirm who he is selling Bury to, but Rory Campbell and Henry Newman's C&N Sporting Risk did make a bid on Friday, having worked closely with Bury North MP James Frith, and appear to be in the box seat.
+"The EFL has this evening received notification that Steve Dale has accepted an offer from C&N Sporting Risk for the sale of Bury FC," read the statement.

+"We are currently in discussions with the potential purchaser and await information to allow the Board to consider a request for an extension to Friday's deadline."

+Earlier on Friday night, Newman and Campbell confirmed they had submitted a bid for the League One club.

-Newman and Campbell said in a statement: "We can confirm that over the past 10 weeks we have been in discussions with Bury FC, the EFL and others with a view to putting forward a proposal to buy the club.
+"We can confirm that over the past 10 weeks we have been in discussions with Bury FC, the EFL and others with a view to putting forward a proposal to buy the club," read a statement.

 "It is a very complicated scenario and there remain a number of outstanding legal and other issues that have to be addressed.